webman Session Management

 $has = $session->has('name');

-The above will return false if the corresponding session does not exist or if the corresponding session value is null; otherwise, it returns true.
+Returns false if the session value does not exist or is null; otherwise returns true.

 $session = $request->session();